qLegal's mission is to help the next generation of lawyers help the next generation of clients to create value in the world

 Projects also include outreach activities as students work with our partner organisation, CoachBright, providing one-to-one coaching sessions to secondary school pupils from state schools across the UK.

 In addition to our pro bono work, qLegal runs a programme matching leading compliance professionals with students who are interested in this growth sector.
 The programme includes mentoring, talks and interactive workshops.

 Entrepreneurship Law Clinic Module

-Read our Review for last academic year 2018/19 [PDF 3,220KB] to find out more about our impact.
+Our Review for last academic year 2018/19 [PDF 3,220KB] also gives details about our impact.

 Sign up to our newsletter to hear about what's going on at qLegal!